 • Understand the affect of weather and staying safe in the moors and mountains.
 Demonstrate knowledge of the effects of fatigue and physical discomfort brought on by navigating in demanding countryside and/or extreme weather conditions.

 • Understand the impact walkers might have on the countryside, and how to minimise this when walking.

-(All our NNAS courses include tea + coffee all day everyday and Certificate on completion)
+(All our NNAS courses include a Mountain Girl badge and certificate on completion)